arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Properties section in Configure tab_

-	>**Note:** You need to use the **CLIENT ID** if your app calls another service, such as the Windows Azure AD Graph API, to read or write data.
+	>**Note:** You need to use the **CLIENT ID** if your app calls another service, such as the Microsoft Azure AD Graph API, to read or write data.

 1. The **single sign-on** section shows the required **APP ID URI** and **REPLY URL** properties which the service needs to drive the sign-in protocol flow.

 	The **APP ID URI** represents the identifier of your web application.
-Windows Azure AD uses this value at sign-on time to determine that the authentication request is meant to enable a user to access this particular application - among all those registered - so that the correct settings can be applied.
+Microsoft Azure AD uses this value at sign-on time to determine that the authentication request is meant to enable a user to access this particular application - among all those registered - so that the correct settings can be applied.
 The APP ID URI must be unique within the directory tenant.
 A good default value is the APP URL value itself, although the uniqueness constraint is not always easy to respect.
-Developing the app on local hosting environments such as IIS Express and the Windows Azure Fabric Emulator tends to produce a restricted range of addresses that may be reused by multiple developers or even multiple projects from the same developer.
+Developing the app on local hosting environments such as IIS Express and the Microsoft Azure Fabric Emulator tends to produce a restricted range of addresses that may be reused by multiple developers or even multiple projects from the same developer.

 	The **REPLY URL** represents the address of your web application.
-Windows Azure AD needs to know your application's address so that, after a user is successfully authenticated on Windows Azure AD's pages, it can direct the flow back to your application.
+Microsoft Azure AD needs to know your application's address so that, after a user is successfully authenticated on Microsoft Azure AD's pages, it can direct the flow back to your application.

 	![Single sign-on section in Configure tab](Images/single-sign-on-section-in-configure-tab.png?raw=true "Single sign-on section in Configure tab")